Suyog7130/suyog7130.github.io/content/posts/2025-03-18-using-ssh-remote-access.md

 - There should not be any prompt asking for a password if the ssh public keys between the computer making the request and the remote server match.

+> Note that the user name is required when accessing the cluster all the time.
+Otherwise, how does the ssh request know about what access to ping the request to.

 ### Accessing Einstein and Landau at Tokyo City University